Are You Battling The Back To Work Blues?

 1. Clarify Your Goals.
-I know that you have heard this one before and you may have wondered if it really is important.
+I know you have heard this one before and you may have wondered if it really is important.
 Well it is!
-One year is much more likely to flow into the next without you actually making any progress in the absence of focus and direction that comes from setting goals.
+One year is much more likely to flow into the next without you actually making any progress in the absence of the focus and direction that comes from setting goals.

 If goals are not your thing, then one idea I like to play with each year is to set a theme for the year.
-For example I had a year of focusing on taking action outside my comfort zone and another year it was about building relationships and connections.
+For example, I had a year of focusing on taking action outside my comfort zone and another year it was about building relationships and connections.
 What will be your theme this year?

 2. Set Boundaries.
 This one is for you if you have found yourself consistently working longer and longer hours.
 All of us know that we will need to put in some extra hours from time to time but when it becomes the norm we have let it go to far.

 3. Commit to working smarter not harder.
 No matter how you juggle your schedule, the number of hours in the day will always remain the same.
-But it is possible to adjust your habits to buy more time for the things that matter most.
+But it is possible to adjust your habits to create more time for the things that matter most.

-Working smarter not harder starts with planning regularly, calving out specific time in your diary for the bigger, more strategic tasks to be completed at your most productive time of the day and to delegate those tasks that don’t need to be done specifically by you.
+Working smarter not harder starts with planning regularly, carving out specific time in your diary for the bigger, more strategic tasks to be completed at your most productive time of the day and to delegate those tasks that don’t need to be done specifically by you.

 5. Strengthen your working relationships.
 For many people the quality of their working relationships determine the degree of job satisfaction.
 And like any type of relationship … this takes some work.
 It is about staying connected, adding value, collaborating and supporting others to meet common goals.